nicholas-fong/Hong-Kong-Trails-GPX-KML/README.md

 There are many outdoor/hiking mobile phone apps such as `Locus Map`, `Komoot`, `Avenza Maps`, etc.

-`Garmin` handheld GPS, e.g. eTrex SE, use a USB cable, copy GPX waypoint, GPX route or GPX track to the device.
+`Garmin` handheld GPS, e.g. eTrex SE, using a USB cable, copy GPX waypoint, GPX route or GPX track to the device.
+GPX route or GPX track is called a "course" in Garmin lingo.

 ### `Government websites:`